asiodd1/earthworkComputation/README.md

 # earthworkComputation
-a system used to calculate the earthwork in civil engineering you need to enter three parameters: coordinate,realHeight,goalHeight
+a system used to calculate the earthwork in civil engineering\n you need to enter three parameters: coordinate,realHeight,goalHeight